 Prior to this offering, there has been no public market for our common stock.
 The initial public offering price of our common stock is expected to be between \$ and \$ per share.
-We intend to apply to list our common stock on the NASDAQ Global Market under the symbol "EVBG."
+We have applied to list our common stock on the NASDAQ Global Market under the symbol "EVBG."